StanIsAdmin/PyProt/README.md

 - Once the source code is downloaded and extracted, you can also copy-paste it to any directory in your Python `PATH`.

 ## Documentation

+Not sure what's in the box yet ?
+Check the [online documentation](https://stanisadmin.github.io/PyProt/).

-The code is documented in the standard `docstring` format, therefore documentation will appear automatically if you use an editor that supports that format.
+The source code is documented in the standard `docstring` format, so its documentation will appear automatically if you use an editor that supports that format (which really means any editor but vim).

 Working examples are provided in the `examples/` folder of the repository, with code and explanations embedded inside `jupyter notebook` files.
-In order to run these yourself, you'll need to install [Jupyter](http://jupyter.org/).
+You can read them from GitHub, but in order to run them yourself, you'll need to install [Jupyter](http://jupyter.org/).

 ## Contribute
 Anyone is welcome to contribute by submitting a [pull request](https://help.github.com/articles/about-pull-requests/) or by opening [new issues](https://help.github.com/articles/about-issues/).